sebinsua/dotcom/posts/algorithmic-bathwater.md

    1. Are we being asked to find pairs, triplets or a sub-array that match a constraint?

-      - To solve this optimally (e.g. $O(N)$), we need to be able to easily compare elements in the sequence without using nested loops.
+      - To solve this optimally (e.g. $\mathcal{O}(N)$), we need to be able to easily compare elements in the sequence without using nested loops.
 We have at most two options:

         - _Ensuring the sequence is sorted_ and then applying the **Two Pointers** technique: